Chymyst/curryhoward/README.md

 ```

-There are two possible implementations of the given type; the "trivial" implementation always returns `None`, and is rejected by the algorithm because it ignores the information given in the original data.
+There are two possible implementations of the type `Option[X] ⇒ Option[X]`: the "trivial" implementation (always return `None`), and the "interesting" implementation (return the same value as given).
+The "trivial" implementation is rejected by the algorithm because it ignores the information given in the original data.

 Generally, the algorithm prefers implementations that use more parts of the disjunction.